About Alert Logic Web Log Analytics (WLA)

 WLA can serve as a supplemental resource to existing Alert Logic Managed Web Application Firewall (WAF) which can assist you in making informed decisions on when to upgrade the protection of an application.

 WLA serves as a detection source for Alert Logic to generate incidents in the Incidents page.
-You can also search for WLA logs in the Search: Log Messages page in the Alert Logic console.
+You can also search for WLA logs in the Get Started with Search page in the Alert Logic console.
 You can access the Web Log Analytics Dashboard, which provides visibility into incidents and observations detected from WLA logs in your environment.

 WLA is offered to customers with a Managed Detection and Response, Professional, or Enterprise subscription.
 WLA currently supports deployment for IIS, Apache2, and Nginx web servers.